Hello! I'd like to hear more...

 - Community Engagement: We live in the local and global village.
 We strive to make our ministries thoughtful, creative, and relevant to society.

-Incumbent: Rev Lucy Reid
+Incumbent: The Rev. Lucy Reid

-Deacon: Rev. Deacon Michael Van Dusen
+Deacon: The Rev. Michael Van Dusen

 Churchwardens: Jonathan Hendricks, Amy Ferguson